50 of the Most Dependable Web Resources for University Students

 8. Classic Encyclopedia - This encyclopedia project from LoveToKnow.com is an on online reprinting of the renowned 1911 Edition of the Encyclopaedia Britannica, which is thought to be one of the best encyclopedias ever written.

-9. Encyclopedia.com - This free online library hosts reference works, such as Oxford Dictionaries and the Britannica Concise Encyclopedia, as well as millions of newspaper and magazine articles.
+9. Encyclopedia.com - This free online library hosts reference works, such as Oxford Dictionaries and the Britannica Concise Encyclopedia, as well as millions of magazine and newspaper articles.
 Encyclopedia.com's handy search tool makes it a cinch to find what you're looking for.

-10. Bartleby - Bartleby is an online reference library that publishes literature, reference books, poetry and much more.
-It is the perfect site for anyone who wants free and unlimited access to great books online.
+10. Bartleby - Bartleby is an online reference library publishing literature, poetry, reference books and much more.
+It is a good site for anyone wanting free and unlimited access to great books online.

 11. Library Spot - Published by StartSpot Mediaworks, Library Spot is an award-winning website with some of the best library and reference resources on the web.
 Users can take advantage of a reading room, a virtual reference desk and superb search engines to find what they need.

-12. Internet Public Library - Maintained by a consortium of colleges and universities, the Internet Public Library is flush with reference books, search tools, newspapers, magazines, and a number of other dependable resources.
+12. Internet Public Library - The Internet Public Library, which is maintained by a consortium of universities and colleges, is flush with reference books, search tools, newspapers, magazines, and a number of other dependable resources.
 The site also features electronic versions of renowned literature and poetry.

 13. The Wayback Machine - The Internet Archive's Wayback Machine lets users browse through billions of archived web pages.
 Although keyword searching is not available, you can type in exact web addresses to find what you're looking for.